mbevand/covid19-age-stratified-ifr/README.md

 to right-censoring, under-reporting of deaths, or low specificity of the serological test;
 or the true IFR may be lower due to low sensitivity of the serological test.

-The Spanish serological study remains the largest published study available to this day.
 The age-stratified IFR was calculated from three sources:

 1. Detailed *prevalence data for age brackets*, from the [serosurvey][sero] (table 1)
 1. *Total deaths* and *deaths per age bracket* from the [Ministry of Health's daily report for 29 May][daily] (table 2 and table 3)